luciapannunzio/Magazine-landing-page/README.md

 **About Project**
  - Description
 *Magazine-landing-page* Create a webpage using Html/Css to recreate a Magazine page.
-Using mainly flexbox and images.
-This project is static, that means there are no functioning buttons.
+Using mainly flexbox, hover and images.

 * * *